Antonio Cuenco: Personal life

 Born on March 26, 1936, to a well-known family in Cebu, the Cuenco family, "Tony" was the son of former Gov. Manuel Cuenco and Milagros Veloso-Cuenco, the grandnephew of former Rep. Miguel Cuenco (5th district), and the grandson of the former Senate President, Mariano Jesús Cuenco.
 He was married to former congresswoman (2nd district), Nancy Roa-Cuenco with four children; Cebu City Councilor James Anthony Cuenco, Cebu City Councilor Ronald Cuenco, Antonio Cuenco, Jr., and Cynthia Cuenco-Dizon.

 He spent his secondary education (high school) in Ateneo de Cagayan, and received his Bachelor of Arts and Bachelor of Law degrees from Ateneo de Manila University.

 Political career

-At 29, he was one of the youngest Congressmen elected during the 6th Congress (1965–1969 in Cebu City 5th District).
+At 29 years old, he was one of the youngest Congressmen elected during the 6th Congress (1965–1969 in Cebu City 5th District).
 He had also been a member of the 8th, 9th and 10th Congresses (1987–1998) and the Batasang Pambansa (1984–1986).

 After his wife's term (1998–2001), he ran for Cebu City 2nd District's Congressional seat.
 Since then, he led that area through the 12th and 13th congress.

 On May 18, 2007, he was elected to a third term as Congressman of the 2nd District of Cebu City in the House of Representatives.
 His term ended on June 30, 2010, when Tomas Osmeña took his oath as his successor.

 Cuenco ran for, and won a seat in the Cebu City Council during the 2019 elections placing 4th with 140,139 votes.